Relative Cancellation: Introduction

 \begin{ques}[Characterization Problem] Find an algebraic-geometric characterization of $\Bbbk[z_1,\cdots,z_m]$. \end{ques}

 Let $V$ be a subspace of $A$.
-We say $V$ is {\sf $\Aut$-stable} if $\sigma(V)\subseteq V$ for all algebra automorphism $\sigma\in \Aut_{\Bbbk}(A)$.
-When we are working on cancellation problem, we noticed that $u_{P}(A)$ is $\Aut$-stable [Lemma \ref{xxlem3.1}].
-The next result says that polynomial rings and Weyl algebras are special with respect to the $\Aut$-stable property.
+We say $V$ is {\sf $\Aut$-stable} if $\sigma(V)\subseteq V$ for all algebra automorphisms $\sigma\in \Aut_{alg}(A)$.
+Every algebra $A$ has three obvious $\Aut$-stable subspaces, namely, $A$, $0$, and $\kk$, which are called {\sf trivial} $\Aut$-stable subspaces of $A$.
+The characterization and cancellation problems are related through $u_P (A)$, which is Aut-stable, [Lemma \ref{xxlem3.1}].
+The next result says that the polynomial rings and the Weyl algebras are special with respect to the $\Aut$-stable property.